FjoGeo/WebGIS-2021-/README.md

 # WebGIS - Trip Planner

 A WebGIS application made to plan your trip or lookup a location <br>
-Based on HTML + CSS + JavaScript <br>
-Python is used to run the PostgreSQL database and login with JSOON Web Token

 <img src="https://github.com/FjoGeo/WebGIS/blob/master/images/img/1.PNG" width="800" height="600">